spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README.md

 ## Templates / Linux by Zabbix agent

-Lets first add this one to the influxdb host
+Lets first add this one to the host sine it is a linux vm

 ```bash